Differential Equations as Fixpoints and Games: First-Order Game Logic and -Calculus

 \subsection{\GameSymbol Dynamics}

 In \firstordergamelogic it is natural to start from \emph{atomic game} primitives.
 This is in contrast to other first-order modal logics, where the basic modalities are interpreted as relations~\cite{Fitting1998-MELFML}.
-Defining atomic games is more subtle, as the interactive nature of the gameplay needs to be considered and, at the same time, the variables that the game depends on and affects should be transparent.
+Defining atomic games is more subtle, as the interactive nature of the gameplay needs to be considered and, at the same time, the variables that the game depends on and affects need to be discernible.
 The use of \gamesymbol{s} abstracts from the particular interpretation of a game.